 Year 2: Risk Uncertainty and Complex Decision-Making; Person, Occupation and Environment Parts 1 and 2; Leading Innovations in Health and Social Care; Masters Dissertation.

-An Honours degree at 2:1 in a science or humanities subject including, but not limited to, Biology, Biomedical Sciences, Anatomy and Physiology, Art, Psychology, Music and Social Sciences.
+An Honours degree at 2:2 in a science or humanities subject including, but not limited to, Health, Biological Sciences, Physical Sciences, Social Sciences, Education or Humanities.